assafelovic/gpt-researcher/docs/docs/gpt-researcher/llms.md

 Using any model will require at least updating the `LLM_PROVIDER` param and passing the LLM provider API Key.
 You might also need to update the `SMART_LLM_MODEL` and `FAST_LLM_MODEL` env vars.
 To learn more about support customization options see [here](/gpt-researcher/config).

+**Please note**: GPT Researcher is optimized and heavily tested on GPT models.
+Some other models might run intro context limit errors, and unexpected responses.
+Please provide any feedback in our [Discord community](https://discord.gg/DUmbTebB) channel, so we can better improve the experience and performance.

 Below you can find examples for how to configure the various supported LLMs.

 ## Custom OpenAI